 7. Which book did you enjoy most?

 I liked them all!
 But I'd probably most recommend Green Angel by Alice Hoffman.
+8. Which did you enjoy least?

 The only book I gave up on: Cathy's Book (If Found Call (650)266-8233) by Stewart, Weisman and Brig.
 I think it's something I'll finish, but I just didn't like it for readathon.